-Mr. Sameer Kaul (Appointed on 18 August 2023)
+Mr. Sameer Kaul

 3. Arrangements to enable Directors to acquire benefits by means of the acquisition of shares and debentures

 Neither at the end of nor at any time during the financial year did there subsist any arrangement whose object is to enable the directors to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate.